papajessie/swcpy/docs/bugs.md

   * **Analysis:** The [Clone Wars Gunship](CloneWarsGunshipTrap.html) was not given a level 11, so the trap is set to simply use the level 10.
 Other stats of the trap were increased in a seemingly sound way.
   * **Bug confirmed:** yes, multiple sources.
 Waiting for a timestamp and an official test.
   * **Bug confirmation process:** (not required)

 Bug fixed as of update 2007.

+### Prestige A-Wings/TIE Advanced vs Shields

+The [A-wing](AWing.html) at prestige level cannot pierce an [imperial shield](empireShieldGenerator.html).

+The situation is symmetric for Empire [TIE Advanced](TieAdvanced.html) vs [rebel shields](rebelShieldGenerator.html).

+  * **Analysis:** The problem is clear from the numbers.
+This may have been an overlook by the dev team, or a conscious design decision to make defence at level 11 easier.
+  * **Bug confirmed:** yes, multiple sources.
+Waiting for a timestamp and an official test.

+Bug fixed as of update 2007.